ExactTarget/fuelux/README.md

     ├── fuelux.ttf
     └── fuelux.woff
 ```

-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`fuelux.min.*`) and an icon font.
+For the most common assets, we provide compiled CSS and JS (like `fuelux.css`), as well as compiled and minified CSS and JS (like `fuelux.min.css`).

+## Customizing and building
+If you end up modifying the .less or .js files, you'll need to re-compile it all.
+We've made documentation on how to get starting customizing and building FuelUX.
+ Instructions on building are available here.

+We also provide an icon font (documentation on using the icons is [available here](http://needthis.com)).

 If cloning the repo, compiled FuelUX files for production use are located in `/dist/`.

+## Documentation

+### Live docs and demos

+View [live documentation and demos](http://exacttarget.github.com/fuelux) on GitHub pages.

 ### JavaScript Controls